neuertlab/TrueSpot/README.md

 Example XMLs can be found in `doc/sampleXmls`, and documentation detailing recognized XML fields and structure can be found [here](./doc/pages/spec_xml_doc.md).

-**XMLs are text files and thus can be viewed or edited using any text editing program such as Sublime or Notepad++.**
+*XMLs are text files and thus can be viewed or edited using any text editing program such as Sublime or Notepad++*

 ## Usage - TrueSpot Lite GUI
 As of version 1.3.0, TrueSpot provides a rudimentary GUI called **TrueSpot Lite** for desktop use.